-By the mid 1950's, the car manufacturers of Detroit convinced Los Angeles City Council and the Mayor to abandon the trains and shuttle systems because they claimed that the passenger cars were the future of transportation.
+By the mid 1950's, the car manufacturers of Detroit convinced Los Angeles City Council and the Mayor to abandon the trains and trolley systems because they claimed that the passenger cars were the future of transportation.
 In the mid 1970's, Los Angeles Department of Build and Safety added requirements to the municipal code requiring all new structures to include parking garages for the first time.
 It was not until June 2001 that the City identified that the North Venice subarea was short over 1200 parking spaces for the existing uses that were documented as part of the Coastal Commission Certified Land Use Plan.
+Other subareas within Venice to date have never been inventoried to determine the extent of the discrepancy of parking provided vs. parking required to comply with current codes.